garnetius/uson-js/README.md

 ## USON as a configuration format

-Some USON features might look appealing enough to use it as you configuration file format.
+Some USON features might look appealing enough to use it as a configuration file format.
 And for very complex configurations it may indeed be a preferred option.

 However, it’s strongly advised against using USON (or JSON) for configs.
 [UCFG](https://github.com/garnetius/ucfg-js) is a much better option and the linked page mentions some of the reasons why.